 A well-known and trusted third-party organization or company that issues digital certificates used to create digital signatures and public-private key pairs.
 The function of the trusted certificate authority is similar to that of a notary public: to guarantee the identify of the individual or organization presenting the certificate.
 Trusted certificate authorities issue certificates that are used to sign other certificates.
-Certificate authorities are referred to as root certificate authorities because their authority is recognized and thus they do not need anyone to validate their identity.
-Trusted (root) certificate authority (CA) certificates are installed into applications that authenticate certificates.
-For example, Web browsers are usually distributed with several trusted (root) CA certificates pre-installed.
-If the server certificate is not signed by a well-known certificate authority and you want to ensure that the server's certificate will be authenticated by the client, it is good practice for the server to issue a certificate chain that terminates with a certificate that is signed by a well-known certificate authority.
-See also certificate chain, private key, public key.
+Certificate authority is recognized and thus they do not need anyone to validate their identity.
+Trusted (root) certificates.
+For example, Web browsers are usually distributed with several trusted (root) CA certificate authority and you want to ensure that the server's certificate will be authenticated by the client, it is good practice for the server to issue a certificate authority.
+See also certificate that, private key, public key.